Kario Oquendo: Georgia

 Oquendo scored 24 points in a 82–79 upset win over Memphis.
 He scored a then career-high 28 points vs Mississippi State in an 88–72 defeat.
 He would later best that vs Texas A&M with a 33 point showing resulting in an 91–77 defeat.
 Oquendo would enter the transfer portal, but he ultimately returned to Georgia.
+The following season, Oquendo averaged 12.7 points and 2.6 rebounds per game.
+On March 21, 2023, he announced his decision to enter the transfer portal, and enter his name into the 2023 NBA draft.

+Oregon

+On April 21, 2023, Oquendo announced his decision to transfer to the University of Oregon.
+In his lone season at Oregon, Oquendo appeared in 36 games, averaging 7.2 points, 2.4 rebounds and one assist per game.
+Following the season, he entered the transfer portal for the third time.

+SMU

+On April 19, 2024, Oquendo announced his decision to transfer to Southern Methodist University to play for the SMU Mustangs.